Mimikatz

 Enterprise T1134 .005 Access Token Manipulation: SID-History Injection

-Mimikatz's MISC::AddSid module can appended any SID or user/group account to a user's SID-History.
+Mimikatz's MISC::AddSid module can append any SID or user/group account to a user's SID-History.
 Mimikatz also utilizes SID-History Injection to expand the scope of other components such as generated Kerberos Golden Tickets and DCSync beyond a single domain.[2][3]

 Enterprise T1098 Account Manipulation